Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Keypoint-Guided Optimal Transport by Relation Preservation

-$\tau'$ is temperature set to $\rho*\max_{j,l}\{C^t_{j,l}\}$. {The setting of $\tau$ and $\tau'$ implies that the distances are divided by their maximum value, and normalized to $[0,1]$, which increases the robustness of the relation score to the scale of the distances. $\rho$ is a tunable parameter and set to 0.1 in our experiments, since 0.1 is a commonly used temperature in the softmax function~\citep{chen2020simple,khosla2020supervised}.
+where $\tau'$ is temperature set to $\rho*\max_{j,l}\{C^t_{j,l}\}$. {In the definition of $\tau$ and $\tau'$, we first normalize the distances to $[0,1]$ by dividing by their maximum value, to increase the robustness of the relation score to the scale of the distances.\footnote{We normalize distances by their maximum value to reduce sensitivity to the overall distance scale, which we found effective empirically.
+Alternatively, one may normalize by a robust statistic such as the mean or median distance.
+This is an optional implementation choice and does not affect the method formulation. } We then introduce $\rho$ to adjust the sharpness further.} $\rho$ is a tunable parameter set to 0.1 in our experiments, as 0.1 is a commonly used temperature in the softmax function~\citep{chen2020simple,khosla2020supervised}.
 We denote $R^s_k = (R^s_{k,i_1},R^s_{k,i_2},\cdots, R^s_{k,i_U})$ and $R^t_l = (R^t_{l,j_1}, R^t_{l,j_2},\cdots, R^t_{l,j_U})$ that represent the relation of data points $x_k$ and $y_l$ to the keypoints in source and target domains, respectively.
-From the definition of the relation, the cross-domain points near to paired keypoints share similar relation to the keypoints in corresponding domain.
+From the definition of the relation, the cross-domain points near to paired keypoints share a similar relation to the keypoints in corresponding domain.
 For instance, in Fig.~\ref{fig:relation}, $x_k$ and $y_l$ near to the paired keypoints with indexes $(i_2, j_2)$ have similar relation $R^s_k$ and $R^t_l$.
-Meanwhile, if $x_k$ is distant from all the keypoints, $R^s_k$ is close to a uniform probability vector. }
+Meanwhile, if $x_k$ is distant from all the keypoints, $R^s_k$ is close to a uniform probability vector.